 - 1. Any demonstration, protest action or industrial unrest likely to evoke a response from police should be reported to the relevant divisional inspector and/or duty officer. - 2.
-Attending members should make an assessment of the situation to determine an appropriate response.
+Attending members should make an assessment of the situation to determine an appropriate response. - 3.
+Attending members should have their body worn camera activated at all times whilst interacting with persons undertaking any demonstration or protest action or during industrial unrest.

-- 4. The senior member on site should also identify protest leaders if possible and seek to develop a rapport with a view to maintaining communication throughout the event. - 5.
+- 5. The senior member on site should also identify protest leaders if possible and seek to develop a rapport with a view to maintaining communication throughout the event. - 6.
 The member in charge of the incident should ensure that sufficient resources are deployed to resolve the situation with the minimum use of force.

-- 7. Where mass arrests are likely, the relevant divisional inspector or duty inspector should take charge of the incident and determine whether such arrests are necessary. - 8.
-In the case of mass arrests, it is important to ensure offenders are correctly identified and details accurately recorded. - 9.
-Where a member admits any persons arrested to bail, the member may, if it is considered necessary or desirable, impose conditions restricting the arrested person's movements and social intercourse.
+8. Where mass arrests are likely, the relevant divisional inspector or duty inspector should take charge of the incident and determine whether such arrests are necessary.

-- 10. Careful consideration should be given to ensuring the legislation most appropriate to the circumstances is applied.
+- 9. In the case of mass arrests, it is important to ensure offenders are correctly identified and details accurately recorded. - 10.
+Where a member admits any persons arrested to bail, the member may, if it is considered necessary or desirable, impose conditions restricting the arrested person's movements and social intercourse. - 11.
+Careful consideration should be given to ensuring the legislation most appropriate to the circumstances is applied.
 Prosecution Services should be consulted when considering legislative options to eliminate possible issues in the court process.
-Topics for consultation should include appropriate charges, bail and conditions, and possible defences. - 11.
+Topics for consultation should include appropriate charges, bail and conditions, and possible defences. - 12.
+Any member seizing a device used in the commission of an offence must retain such device for evidentiary purposes. - 13.
 Members should be aware that, subject to certain legislative provisions, union officials have a right of entry into workplaces where members of their union are employed.
-Caution should be exercised when considering the removal of a union official from any such premises as a trespasser. - 12.
+Caution should be exercised when considering the removal of a union official from any such premises as a trespasser. - 14.
 The responsibility for security of a protest site, once police officers have removed any obstruction, rests with the party responsible for the management of the site.
-However, in some cases (such as large scale, protracted incidents) it may be beneficial for police officers to actively supervise, assist and complement any security operation. - 13.
-Consideration should be given to obtaining advice from the State POMT Coordinator at the first opportunity in relation to the methodology of police formations associated with crowd control duties where POMT is unlikely to be deployed. - 14.
+However, in some cases (such as large scale, protracted incidents) it may be beneficial for police officers to actively supervise, assist and complement any security operation. - 15.
+Consideration should be given to obtaining advice from the State POMT Coordinator at the first opportunity in relation to the methodology of police formations associated with crowd control duties where POMT is unlikely to be deployed. - 16.
 EXEMPT PER SECTION 30(1)(c)